Eelbrain/Alice/README.md

 ## Figures

 The `figures` directory contains the code used to generate all the figures in the paper.

+## Import_dataset

+This directory contains the scripts that were used to convert the data from the original Alice EEG dataset to the format used here.

 # Further resources